-- Continue permitting activities of the Cariboo Gold Project at a throughput rate of 4,900 tonnes per day with the inclusion of the Lowhee Zone. - Complete detailed engineering on reclamation work, water treatment and waste management for the start-up of the Cariboo Gold Project. - Continue stakeholder engagement and finalize agreement with Xatśūll First Nation and District of Wells. - Commence detailed engineering of the transmission line for connection to the BC Hydro grid. - Complete the bulk sample in order to test ore sorting and reach ore body and perform mining tests.
+- Continue permitting activities of the Cariboo Gold Project at a throughput rate of 4,900 tonnes per day with the inclusion of the Lowhee Zone. - Complete detailed engineering on reclamation work, water treatment and waste management for the start-up of the Cariboo Gold Project. - Continue stakeholder engagement and consultation with Xatśūll First Nation and District of Wells to facilitate an agreement being reached with stakeholders. - Commence detailed engineering of the transmission line for connection to the BC Hydro grid. - Complete the bulk sample.